 He quickly pulls up into the romantically lit park.
 The barren path left just me in a weird-looking party dress and Chase in his iconic gray KUHL jacket, a white t-shirt underneath, and his worn Levis, wandering the park.
 We sit down on to a bench.
 I stare at him in silence.
 I know it is only seconds, but they feel like years.
 In those couple of seconds, I fall back to life 5 years ago.
 I just want to be back in senior year.
 Back in love.
 Back with him.
 I just want to kiss those lips.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, KKittyWrite a Review